raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 ---

+--- /collapse ---

 <mark>Will you be prompted if you have no firmware or out of date firmware?</mark>

---- /collapse ---

 --- /task ---

 --- task ---
-Now you can type commands directly into the Shell and they will run on the Raspberry Pi X.
+Now you can type commands directly into the Shell and they will run on the Raspberry Pi Pico.

 Type the following command: